nine-ai-2046-1/opencb/README.md

 ## 🎯 New Feature: External CLI Target (chat-with-cli)

-You can define a target CLI (e.g., `[opencode]`) in `config.toml`.
+You can define a target CLI (e.g., `[opencode]`) in `~/.config/opencb/config.toml`.
 When the Bot receives a message, it will call this CLI and reply with the execution result to the channel.

-Example (added to config.toml):
+Example (added to ~/.config/opencb/config.toml):

 ```toml